-Melbourne Polytechnic’s Certificate III in Landscape Construction is delivered at state-of-the-art horticulture facilities, where students have the benefit of training on the extensive grounds as well as course excursions.
+Melbourne Polytechnic’s Certificate III in Landscape Construction is delivered at state-of-the-art horticulture facilities, where you will have the benefit of training on the extensive grounds as well as course excursions.

 DepartmentHorticulture and Landscaping

-(Year 1) Monday and Wednesday nights 5.30pm-9pm, (Year 2) Tuesday and Thursday nights 5.30pm-9pm.
-Please note: there is the requirement to attend training during the year on the occasional Saturday and some full weekdays.
-Students are able to enrol into individual units at any stage during the year if preferable.
+Note: there is the requirement to attend training during the year on the occasional Saturday and some full weekdays.
+You can enrol into individual units at any stage during the year if preferable

-Assessment MethodsA variety of assessment methods may be used to demonstrate students competence.
-At the commencement of each unit you will be given an outline of what is to be covered, and how the unit will be assessed.
-Assessment methods may include practical application and demonstration of skills, oral presentations, written assignments, tests and projects, work based projects, case studies, and log books.
+Assessment MethodsA variety of assessment methods may be used to demonstrate your competence in this qualification.
+At the commencement of each unit you will be given an outline of what is to be covered, and how the unit will be assessed and methods may include practical application and demonstration of skills, oral presentations, written assignments, tests and projects, work based projects, case studies, and log books

-MaterialsList of safety equipment and books needing to be purchased will be distributed to students early in the course.
-All students are required to attend with steel capped safety boots, safety glasses, ear muffs and an 8m measuring tape.
+MaterialsList of safety equipment and books needing to be purchased will be distributed early in the course.
+You are required to attend with steel capped safety boots, safety glasses, ear muffs and an 8m measuring tape

-Pathways to further studyThese qualifications may lead to further study with the Certificate IV in Landscape Design or other streams, or into the Diploma of Applied Horticultural Science or other streams.
+Pathways to further studyThese qualifications may lead to further study with the Certificate IV in Landscape Design or other streams

-Career PathwaysThe program prepares the successful graduate for entry into the landscape industry as being either self-employed, sub-contracting or directly employed with a landscape contractor.
-Once completed, graduates have the potential to develop career pathways into small business operations as well as opening new opportunities for further studies and creating contacts in the Landscaping industry or Horticulture sector.
+Career PathwaysThis program prepares you for entry into the landscape industry as being either self-employed, sub-contracting or directly employed with a landscape contractor.
+You will also have the potential to develop career pathways into small business operations as well as opening new opportunities for further studies and creating contacts in the Landscaping industry or Horticulture sector

 Units Of Study